s2t2/s2t2.github.io/_posts/2015-07-03-how-to-make-a-ruby-gem.md

   - http://rakeroutes.com/blog/lets-write-a-gem-part-two/
 ---

-This document describes the process of creating and managing a Ruby gem (open source library).
+This document describes the process of creating and managing a [Ruby gem](https://rubygems.org/).

 ## Generating